 - (1) There was a kidnapping in the neighborhood.

-(2) Oh really?
-It seems like security will be getting tighter around this society.
+(2) Oh, really?
+It seems like security will be getting tighter in this society.

-Using “seems like” is grammatically correct and can be used in form of euphemism, when you don’t want to sound rude like examples below
+Using “seems like” is grammatically correct and can be a euphemism when you don’t want to sound rude, like the examples below.

 - Seems like you were unable to understand this concept